-Translation of foreign currency amounts: Assets and liabilities denominated in currencies other than the USD ("foreign currencies") are translated at the rates prevailing on the valuation date and exchange differences are reflected in the Statement of Comprehensive Income in the period in which they arise.
+Translation of foreign currency amounts: Assets and liabilities denominated in currencies other than the USD ("foreign currencies") are translated at the rates prevailing on the date of valuation and exchange differences are reflected in the Statement of Comprehensive (Loss) Income in the period in which they arise.
 Transactions in foreign currencies are translated at prevailing exchange rates at the date of the transaction.
-The Company does not isolate that portion of the results of operations resulting from changes in foreign exchange rates on investments from the fluctuations arising from changes in market prices of financial assets held.
-Such fluctuations are included with the net realized gain or loss and net change in unrealized appreciation (depreciation) on financial assets at fair value through profit and loss.
+The Company does not isolate that portion of the results of operations resulting from changes in foreign exchange rates on financial assets from the fluctuations arising from changes in market prices of financial assets held.
+Such fluctuations are included with the net realized gain or loss and net change in unrealized appreciation (depreciation) on financial assets at fair value through profit or loss.